 This course focuses on the theory and practice of discrete system simulation.
 Topics include simulation/modeling techniques and methodologies illustrated by businesses and industrial applications such as computer and network modeling, manufacturing simulation and queuing systems.
 Queuing theory and input/output statistical analysis are included.
 Modeling software is used.
-Prerequisites: IT 501 and IT 510, or permission of instructor.
+Prerequisites: IT 501 and IT 510.